GamingConsultant/LivingSkyrim4/Guides/Tweaks.md

 	fMouseWheelZoomSpeed=1.00
 	```
 2. Disable in-game DOF
-- Settings > Dispaly > Scroll to the botton and move the depth of field slider to the left
+- Settings > Dispaly > Scroll to the bottom and move the depth of field slider to the left